davidwrede/chef-web-docs-1/step_dsl_recipe/step_dsl_recipe_control_group_many_controls.rst

        should exist with correct permissions
        should contain required configuration

-If an audit was unsuccessful, the |chef client| will return output similar to:
+If an audit was unsuccessful, the chef-client will return output similar to:

 .. code-block:: bash